AbdnBiomechEng/TechForParalysis/Code/Model/OptimalControl/ElbowOnly/readme.md

 Norm(ceq):   0.00056

-The first line shows the reason for termination: 0 means "solved", 1 means "solved to acceptable level", for the rest see [the Matlab Interface for IPOPT](https://ethz.ch/content/dam/ethz/special-interest/mavt/dynamic-systems-n-control/idsc-dam/Research_Onder/Downloads/IPOPT/IPOPT_MatlabInterface_V0p1.pdf), section 4.
+The first line shows the reason for termination: 0 means "solved", 1 means "solved to acceptable level", -1 means "maximum number of iterations exceeded".
+For the rest, see [the Matlab Interface for IPOPT](https://ethz.ch/content/dam/ethz/special-interest/mavt/dynamic-systems-n-control/idsc-dam/Research_Onder/Downloads/IPOPT/IPOPT_MatlabInterface_V0p1.pdf), section 4.

 **Objfun** is the value of the objective function, as a sum of the two terms, first unweighted, and then weighted.
 In the example above, the weights are 100 for the kinematic fit, and 1 for the effort.